-An interesting case came to light from a friend who bought my book to see if she could cancel a parking ticket.
-I actually spoke about this with the Daily Mail when I was featured as 1 of 5 of the best consumer champions in the UK.
+This case came to light from a friend who bought my book to see if she could cancel a parking ticket.
+I actually spoke about this with the Daily Mail when I was featured with some of the best consumer champions in the UK.

 I have published a few blogs on parking tickets to shine a spotlight on this.
 You will find these blogs an interesting read;

 - Private parking tickets – what you need to know

 - Driver fined £90 for leaving a McDonald’s car park

 - How to deal with illegal parking on private land